sebfisch/haskell-regexp/README.markdown

 Programming][ICFP] features an article on Regular Expressions written as a play, [A Play on Regular Expressions][paper], which is meant to be [elegant, instructive, and fun][Pearl].
-The play discusses an elegant and efficient, purely functional algorithm for matching regular expressions.
-By generalizing from a Boolean matching result to arbitrary [semirings], this algorithm can be used to implement various matching policies for weighted regular expressions.
+The play discusses an efficient, purely functional algorithm for matching regular expressions.
+By generalizing from Booleans to arbitrary [semirings], this algorithm implements various matching policies for weighted regular expressions.

 [dialogues]: http://en.wikipedia.org/wiki/Socratic_dialogue
 [ICFP]: http://www.icfpconference.org/icfp2010/